-Drug addiction change the brain and these changes continue for a long period of time even after the person stops taking the drug.
+Drug addiction changes the brain and these changes continue for a long period of time even after the person stops taking the drug.
 Addiction progresses through stages and here is a look at those stages.

 For most people, substance use stays at experimental or recreational use, without disrupting their lives.
 But for some people, there is a risk of developing substance abuse disorder.

 In some people, repeated drug or alcohol use leads to changed neural connections in the brain. without using the substance, the person becomes unable to function or feel normal.